dank-inc/one-hour-beats/README.md

 - allow a time window and a time limit.
 - users will have their own local jam timer.
+- example: jam is for 24 hours, people can join along that time and partake with their own personal timer.

 ## other rules to implement